-The assessment analysis also showed that grade 8 students did not understand the connections between algebraic reasoning and measurement thinking and procedures (e.g. using scale to solve map problems).
+The assessment analysis also showed that grade 8 students did not understand the connections between algebraic reasoning and measurement thinking and procedures (e. g. using scale to solve map problems).
 At times, students were not confident when they had to use proportional reasoning in measurement contexts.

+B. Do students have any misconceptions or errors in their thinking?
 Student misconceptions in conceptual knowledge of measurement and geometry are related to some misunderstandings and misapplying of a set of misconceptions in the domains of numbers, operations and solving equations.
 Often in mathematics, a misconception is a valid knowledge in a certain domain, but it is inadequate knowledge, in other domains, which prevents the implementation or the understanding of another knowledge which is adequate.
 For example, the area of a circle, as being a function of its radius, is valid knowledge in measurement.
 This knowledge becomes inadequate when it comes to applying the proportional reasoning and prevents from understanding how the area of the circle becomes quadruple or nine times as great when the length of its radius becomes respectively double or triple.
 It is essential to deal with misconceptions by getting students to explain how they came to their answers.
 If there is a misconception, challenge it or contrast it with the correct conception.